yashrajOjha/goal-setter-app/README.md

 # Goal Setter App

 The repo contains all the files required for the goal setting app created using MERN stack.
-You can develop this project too follow Brad's tutorial on [Goal Setter App](https://youtu.be/-0exw-9YJBo)
+You can develop this project too by following Brad's tutorial on [Goal Setter App](https://youtu.be/-0exw-9YJBo)

 Run the app locally on your system, by downloading the files and running the following commands,
 ```npm install``` in your root directory, and